Born: 1894, Islington, Middlesex.

 William, 53, a Tobacco Cutter & Drier.

 Soldiers’ Effects to William Attewell – father.

-William is remembered on the Great Eastern Railway war memorial, Liverpool Street Station, London, SPRINGFIELD SCHOOL ww1 Memorial, Ipswich.
+William is remembered on the Great Eastern Railway war memorial, Liverpool Street Station, London,and at SPRINGFIELD SCHOOL, Ipswich.

 GER Toll for the Brave.